pypsa-meets-earth/detect-energy/README.md

 ## How it works

- We are building on the dataset of fully annotated grid infrastructure in satellite imagery provided in [this paper](https://arxiv.org/abs/2101.06390) to train our models.
-However, the quality of scalable imagery can be suboptimal, so the question is how that training performance can be __transferred__ to images with more scalable quality.
-We are working on solving that problem using approaches such as cycle-GANS and superresolution models.
+ We are building on the dataset of fully annotated grid infrastructure in satellite imagery provided by [a recent work from Duke University](https://arxiv.org/abs/2101.06390) to train our models.
+However, the quality of scalable imagery can be suboptimal, so we are working on __transferring__ that training performance to images with more scalable quality.
+For this, we are using approaches such as cycle-GANS and superresolution models.

-## How it is structured
+## Structure

 As the repository joins a broad range of methods, the tools are clustered into the following directories: